Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Advanced: ~$18/month (includes custom HTML editor, priority support)

-- No official nonprofit discount program, but pricing is low enough that it often doesn't matter
+- No official nonprofit discount program, but pricing stays low enough that it usually doesn't matter

 Pros: